The North Dakota Highway Patrol offers a competitive salary and excellent benefit package.

 Employees are protected by workers' compensation against loss of income because of accidental injury and/or death in the performance of their duties.

 Liability protection is provided on all department vehicles and aircraft.
-Employees are defended by the state of North Dakota in any claim, demand, or action.
+Employees are defended by the state of North Dakota in any claim, demand, or action if the employee was acting within their scope of employment.